 “The queer community that people recognize is whitewashed,” says Ha, an Asian-American who identifies as gender non-binary.
 “As a black or brown person, it can feel like there is no room for you.”

 Ha is the producer of Veer Queer, a Houston-based podcast aimed at amplifying the voices of queer people of color.
-Hosted by Endesha Haynes and Bianca Gomez, Veer Queer launches its second season this month.
+Hosted by Endesha Haynes and Julien Gomez, Veer Queer launches its second season this month.

 In addition to the challenges faced by non-white queer people, Haynes and Gomez use their podcast to discuss local and national issues affecting the LGBTQ community.